 With over 15 years of experience as the travel editor, photographer and videographer for Luxury Explorer, Sophie has a visual memory bank filled with her stays in far-flung places of exceptional beauty.
-Her travels awoke the ‘artist within’, inspiring her to paint moody seascapes, impressionistic landscapes and naïve figurative paintings.
+Her travels awoke the ‘artist within’, inspiring her to paint moody seascapes, impressionistic landscapes and naïve figurative paintings that can be seen on her own website Sophie Marchant Art.

 As a result of growing up in South Africa she developed a lifelong fascination with nature and was constantly absorbed in the world of insects, which appeared other-worldly compared to the ones from her formative years in England.
-Today her primary focus is creating and painting the unique entomology canvases, “Forgotten Beauties”, together with photographer and artist Tillmann Pretscher.
+Today, she is creating and painting unique entomology canvases, “Forgotten Beauties”, together with photographer and artist Tillmann Pretscher.

 Tillmann grew up intrigued by his father’s scientific insect collection, discovering the importance of conservation as well as the remarkable features of each insect.
 Tillmann started to photograph these insects from an early age, with a photograph of an ant being published when he was just nine years old.